evkx/evkx.github.io/content/models/nio/el7/EL7/_index.md

 The Nio EL7 comes equipped with one sound system option:

-- **Premium sound system:**: This system features 23 speakers and delivers a maximum output of  watts.
+- **Premium sound system:**: Features 23 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.